 One by one, the protestors sit down.
 This time it’s Ray Kelly’s turn to be stunned.
 “You’ve taught me quite a lesson here today,” he says.
 “You had the power, but instead of using it to suppress me, you wielded it wisely and fairly.
 I had a lecture prepared but you know what, I’d rather listen to you!”

 Once again, the protestors rise to recite their grievances against Kelly and the NYPD.
-But this time, they do it orderly.
+But this time, they do in an orderly fashion.
 They wait in line for the microphone.
 They address Kelly as “sir.”
 They hand him pamphlets with beautiful fonts.

 As Kelly listens to people tell him calmly and so respectfully how his police department has terrorized minority neighborhoods, tears stream down his face.
 “I cannot believe how wrong I was,” he wails.